 Innovative smart home devices can warn you about potential threats and real-time problems with your property.
 These tech upgrades are often easy to install in homes of any age, and many are surprisingly affordable, too.

 Your home should be your safe haven, but burglaries, fires and even toxins can put you and your property at risk.
 However, adding certain "smart home" technologies can put control back into your hands.
 When properly installed, automated appliances, smart sensors, and other devices can guard your home and help you to take action before problems become major threats.

 Check out our primer on smart home technology and find out how you can use it to make your home safer all-around and easier to monitor.

 1. Point of Entry Protection

-first places you can protect with technology is access to your home.
+One of thefirst places you can protect with technology is access to your home.
 And there are several smart products available that do just that.
-Smart locks

-are high-tech, wireless locks that provide entry into your home without keys you can lose or have stolen.
+Smart locks are high-tech, wireless locks that provide entry into your home without keys you can lose or have stolen.
 Some automatically unlock as you approach (most function using Bluetooth connectivity), or you can choose a lock with a keypad that uses customizable pin codes.
-August Smart Lock

-(a Liberty Mutual partner) lets you create entry codes for different visitors, and you can grant or take away their access at any time.
+August Smart Lock (a Liberty Mutual partner) lets you create entry codes for different visitors, and you can grant or take away their access at any time.
 You can even customize codes to work at certain times of day, which is particularly helpful if you need to let in workers like house cleaners or contractors.
 Plus, the app keeps a full, detailed log of everyone's comings and goings.
-Video doorbells

 Pro Tip: Need to let the dog out?
 Smart doggie doors open only when your pet approaches while wearing a special collar.
 You can also program the door to be temporarily locked or unlocked, depending on your pet's needs.